How Do I Get Out of a Bad Meeting?

 There will come a day when you were right all along.
 Your warnings went unheeded.
 Your insights blatantly ignored.
 But then, your experience finally pays off.
 A smug smile unfolds and you relish the opportunity to open your mouth and gloat, “I told you so.”
 You’ve earned it.
 And it feels good.
 “The four…

 “When one person tells me a harsh truth, I can be sure she’s speaking for others who aren’t as bold.
 It makes me pay better attention, and then I realize others have been saying the same thing all along, just more softly.
-I haven’t heard it because I haven’t really been listening.” -Melinda French Gates,…
+I haven’t heard it because I haven’t really been listening.”-Melinda French Gates, The…

 2020 was a sucker punch to the gut.
 Yet despite the harsh realities brutally exposed this year, I remain optimistic.
 The entire world was forced to see things they did not want to see, and develop skills they did not plan to develop.
 And while we may not agree on the facts, and are certainly…